bitrise-steplib/steps-xamarin-insights/README.md

-# Xamarin Insights
+# Xamarin.Insights

-Use it to upload your dSym to Xamarin.Insights.
+Use it to upload your dSYM to Xamarin.Insights.

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), just `git clone` this repository, `cd` into it's folder in your Terminal/Command Line